skirexwastaken/NumScript/README.md

 The executor reads each line in order and passes it to the code runner.

 ### 3. Parsing
-The code runner sends the current line to the parser.
+The code runner sends the current line to the interpreter.
-The parser analyzes the tokens to determine which function should be executed — this is defined by the first token pair.
+The interpreter analyzes the tokens to determine which function should be executed — this is defined by the first token pair.
-That first pair is then removed, and the remaining tokens are passed to the lexer for further analysis.
+That first pair is then removed, and the remaining tokens are passed to the interpreteoperandAssembler for further analysis.

 ### 4. Lexing
-The lexer processes the remaining tokens and groups them into Lexer Blocks, which represent final, usable values.
+The interpreteoperandAssembler processes the remaining tokens and groups them into interpreteoperandAssembler Blocks, which represent final, usable values.
 In NumScript, these blocks are separated by the token 24.

 Example — Variable Definition: 13 01 00 24 01 01 01 00